authalic/podcaster/README.md

   *  Change the permissions of the xml files: `chmod 766 *.xml`
 7. Install the [mutagen Python library](https://pypi.python.org/pypi/mutagen) for MP3 tagging
   *  $ `pip install mutagen`
+8. Install the [Request library](http://docs.python-requests.org) to get playlist info off the API
+  *  $ `pip install requests`
-8. Schedule the recordings using Cron
+9. Schedule the recordings using Cron
   *  $ `crontab -e` to edit the crontab
   *  `# 0 16 * * 1-5 python /user/pi/python/PodRipper.py MBE 180`

+Note:  Raspberry Pi needs to be set to local timezone in raspi-config utility